 On 7 November 2018, a group of asset managers opted out of a consolidated class settlement and filed litigation on an individual basis (Allianz, et al. v.
 Bank of America Corporation, et al.).
 Defendants' motion to dismiss was granted and denied in part on 28 May 2020.
 Plaintiffs filed a third amended complaint on 28 July 2020.
-Fact discovery substantially concluded in 2022 and expert discovery is underway.
 Deutsche Bank has also been named as a defendant in an amended and consolidated class action filed in Israel.
 This action asserts factual allegations similar to those made in the consolidated action in the United States and seeks damages pursuant to Israeli antitrust law as well as other causes of action.
 This action is in preliminary stages.

 On 11 November 2020, Deutsche Bank was named in an action issued in the UK High Court of Justice (Commercial Court) brought by many of the same plaintiffs who brought Allianz, et al. v.
 Bank of America Corporation, et al. referred to above.
-The claim is based upon factual allegations similar to those made in

-Allianz, et al. v.
+The claim is based upon factual allegations similar to those made in Allianz, et al. v.
 Bank of America Corporation, et al. On 4 March 2022, the High Court ordered that the proceedings be transferred to the UK Competition Appeal Tribunal.
-The proceedings are at the pleadings stage.
-Deutsche Bank has reached an agreement in principle to resolve the Allianz proceedings in the US and UK.
+Deutsche Bank has reached an agreement to resolve the Allianz proceedings in the US and UK.